-3.14 HMCIP receives funding from the MoJ, the Home Office, and the Youth Justice Board.
-The majority funder is the MoJ which is responsible for ensuring that the use of any such funds meets the standards of governance, decision-making and financial management, as set out in Managing Public Money (see paragraph 5 below).
-In making decisions on behalf of the Inspectorate, the Principal Accounting Officer will take into account the Inspectorate's operational independence.
+3.14 HMCIP receives funding from the MoJ, and the Home Office.
+The majority funder is the MoJ which is responsible for ensuring that the use of any such funds meet the standards of governance, decision-making and financial management, as set out in Managing Public Money (see paragraph 5 below).
+In making decisions on behalf of the Inspectorate, the Principal Accounting Officer (PAO) will take into account the Inspectorate's operational independence.